ardagnir/athame/README.md

 You can now run ~/local/bin/bash to run bash with Athame.

-### If you are Poe Dameron and like to live dangerously
+### If you are Poe Dameron and like to live dangerously:

 Install Athame Readline as your default sytem Readline:

 *For Ubuntu/Debian:*

     cd athame